bddap/comm111/speech2_persuasive.md

 			  - Seems reasonable; if you take this route.
 			  - You'll need friends who disagree with you.
 			  - You'll need to **actually listen** to them.
+			  - Things to watch out for
+				  - Group think.
+				  - Irving Janis
+				  - Social pressures prevent critical/realistic thinking.
+				  - According to Nasa, groupthink is to blame for the fatal failure of the challenger mission.
 		  3. Self doubt is uncomfortable and inneficient.
 			  - I aggree, if you always question yourself, how will you make desicions?
 			  - Only counter yourself once... or maybe twice for important things.
 			  - Reevaluate when you learn new information.
- IV.
+			  - Thing to watch out for
+				  - Normalization of deviance.
+				  - Coined by Diane Vaughan
+				  - when you become used to something wrong, you gradually stop realizing it's wrong IV.
 Visualization (optional, only if time allows)
 	  A.  Describe a positive future if your plan is put into action, OR:
 		  1. What if everybody tryed to prove temselves wrong?